EVERYTHING ABOUT THE BLUESIGN® STANDARD

 - Greenhouse gas emissions

-Like all other member companies, we prepare a report every two years.
-This self-critically documents the social and ecological conditions as well as the dangers of compliance violations.
-The Textile Alliance is a sharp sword against inaction.
-It requires member companies to openly and honestly analyse their production conditions.
-The new review process also ensures that a company fulfils its due diligence obligations and can demonstrate well thought-out risk management.
-The requirements to be met here form an excellent basis for the Green Button and Supply Chain Act certification process.
-At the same time, the Textile Alliance offers advice and tried-and-tested concepts.
-The more companies join the Textile Alliance, the more effective the measures will be.
+Just like all the other member organizations, we draw up a report every two years.
+This report casts a critical eye on socio-environmental conditions, as well as the risks of compliance violations.
+The Textile Alliance is an effective way of preventing apathy.
+It requires member organizations to analyze their production conditions openly and honestly.
+The new review process also guarantees that an organization exercises diligence and can demonstrate a sophisticated risk-management process.
+All the compliance conditions for the Textile Alliance create the perfect foundations for the Green Button certification process and the German Supply Chain Act.
+At the same time, the Textile Alliance offers support and tried-and-true concepts.
+The more organizations that join the Textile Alliance, the more effective the measures will be.

-How do you think it would feel if someone ripped your hair off your head alive without anaesthetic?
+How do you think it would it feel to have someone rip the hair from your head, without any sort of anesthetic?
 Certainly not good.
-So it's understandable that plucking - the "harvesting" of down - from live birds has been banned in Europe since 1999.
-Do we still need a special standard that regulates how down from geese and ducks gets into sleeping bags?
-Yes.
-Because just as in meat production, existing laws provide a certain framework, but still leave loopholes in production that can lead to animals suffering – even if they are not plucked alive.
-That is why we have been using down that complies with the Responsible Down Standard (RDS) for the filling of our down sleeping bags since 2015.
+So it makes sense that plucking (“harvesting”) down from live birds has been banned in Europe since 1999.
+But do we really need a special standard that regulates how down from geese and ducks gets into sleeping bags?
+Yes, we do.
+Because just as in meat production, existing laws provide a certain framework but still leave loopholes that can lead to animals suffering – even if they aren’t live plucked.
+That is why we have been using down that complies with the Responsible Down Standard (RDS) for our down sleeping bag fill since 2015.

-The Responsible Down Standard (RDS) ensures through appropriate controls that down and feathers come from animals that have not been unnecessarily harmed.
-This is because live plucking and stuffing during down production can result in serious injuries to the animals.
+The Responsible Down Standard (RDS) monitors and ensures that down and feathers come from animals that have not suffered unnecessarily.
+The practice of live plucking and force-feeding in down production can result in serious harm to the animals.
 The standard offers you and us the certainty that the entire production and supply chain is traceable, from the chicks to the cleaned down to the finished sleeping bag.
 Only if animal welfare is respected at all stages does the sleeping bag meet the specifications of the RDS certificate.
-That is why we only work with RDS certified suppliers who themselves only use certified down.
-You can recognise them by the "Responsible Down Standard" logo.
-Our finished deuter products that contain this certified down can then be recognised by the "Certified Animal Welfare" logo.
+That is why we only work with RDS-certified suppliers who themselves only use certified down.
+You can recognize them by the "Responsible Down Standard" logo.
+Finished deuter products containing this certified down can then be recognized by the "Certified Animal Welfare" logo

-- Sufficient feed, without competitive pressure from other animals in the husbandry.
+- Sufficient feed, without undue competition from other animals

 - No use of growth hormones

-- Avoidance of genetically modified feed, where possible
+- Avoidance where possible, of genetically modified feed

 - Sufficient clean drinking water